 Tasks on a ticket are particularly useful if the ticket has lots of jobs to complete before it can be closed off.
 A good example is a New Starter.
 You can have a different Task for each of the steps that has to be completed such as organising a work space, providing pass cards, adding to Active Directory etc. All the jobs can be assigned to different parties, but all have to be completed before you can close the New Starter ticket and the recruit joins.

 You can also have Tasks spawned following the completion of another Task; so that you have to complete Task A before you can complete Task B.

 The rules and definitions for different types of Tasks are set up as part of the Service Level Management function, where, for example, you can specify target completion times and default assignee.

-The Tasks themselves can be added to Tickets or QuickCalls, Customer records and other entities under Your Company.
+The Tasks themselves can be added to tickets or QuickTickets, Customer records and other entities under Your Company.

-With HouseForms, you can can create a form that is designed specifically for the purpose of the Task.
+With the form designer, you can can create a form that is designed specifically for the purpose of the Task.

-And you can crate a report of Tasks to do, which you might add to your dashboard (again with HouseForms) as your Things to Do List.
+And you can create a report of Tasks to do, which you might add to your dashboard (again with the form designer) as your Things to Do List.

 The terminology of Tasks and Activities is interchangeable but they both refer to the same thing.
-Naming conventions can be set to one or other via the Terminology section of Your Company Settings.
+Naming conventions can be set to one or other via the Terminology section of the Settings Cog > Your Company Settings.